-I like to make my life easier (I am not a master of turned edge appliques), I thought to turn my Dresden blocks into octagons then into squares.
+I like to make my life easier (I am not a master of turned edge appliques), so I thought to turn my Dresden blocks into octagons then into squares.
 In this way I don’t have to applique the block, it’s just piecing.

 Covering the center hole causes me headaches.
 Finding the exact center is something I don’t have time for.
 After I messed up almost half of my blocks, I found an easy way to do it!